milabuob/nirfaster-uFF/README.md

 #### Further testing needed

-- Non-stock C++ libraries used on Mac.
-Statically linked, but may have overlooked some libs.
-Need to check if it runs on other devices.
-Cross-compiled for Intel Macs as well, but not tested
+- Cross-compiled for Intel Macs as well, but not tested
 - Should run OK on up-to-date Linux machines

 #### Potential pitfalls: